Watch Now: Vaccines to open Feb. 22 for teachers, school staff along with next priority group, Oklahoma officials say

-On Thursday, Gov. Kevin Stitt said teachers and school staff would be eligible "in the next few days" for COVID-19 vaccines, as well as Oklahomans of all ages with co-morbidities.
+Teachers and school staff will soon be able to make appointments for COVID-19 vaccines, as well as Oklahomans of all ages with comorbidities.

-Officials have assured pre-K-12 school staff who are not classified as teachers, such as bus drivers, that they will be covered due to their high-risk positions; about 89,000 individuals are estimated to be eligible in this category.
+Pre-K-12 school staff who are not classified as teachers, such as bus drivers, will be covered due to their high-risk positions; about 89,000 individuals are estimated to be eligible in this category.

-The comorbidities, or medical conditions that denote high risk of severe illness or death from COVID-19, include hypertension, diabetes, cardiovascular disease and chronic lung, liver and renal disease, Health Commissioner Lance Frye said.
+"We are one step closer to giving every parent in the state the option to send their kids back to the classroom," Stitt said.

 Appointments will open Feb.
-22 for those next high-risk priority groups, Frye said.
+22 for those next high-risk priority groups, Health Commissioner Lance Frye said

 "We've made significant progress in vaccinating Oklahomans over 65; we feel it is the right time to begin vaccinating more of our at-risk population," he said.